What students do after taking RC German

-There are generations of RC students who have studied abroad in Freiburg, Tübingen, München or Berlin.
-This list only goes back students in the last few years.
+Generations of RC students have studied abroad in Freiburg, Tübingen, München or gotten internships.
+This list only goes back a few years and, even so, is incomplete.
 Please let us know if we are missing anyone.
-Future students who may be interested in studying abroad would surely love to hear about that experience from you.
+Future students who may be interested in studying or interning abroad would surely love to hear about that experience from you.

 Jacqueline Anthenien (2023) Tübingen